 Timeouts

-Scraping Fish API allows you to set two types of timeouts:
+Scraping Fish API allows you to set three types of timeouts:

-• For the entire request, including JS scenario execution time, with the total_timeout_ms parameter.
+- For the entire request, including JS scenario execution time, with the

 Total timeout